 - May 2015: IPCC announcement of widening the investigation.

-- 14 January 2016: IPCC notify that there is a misconduct case to be had against Walton and Lambert.
+- 14 January 2016: IPCC notify Metropolitan Police there is a misconduct case to be had against Walton and Lambert.

 - 20 January 2016: Walton retires after 30 years of service, apparently having already given notice of his intention to do so.
 There are unsuccessful calls to have this prevented from the Lawrence family.